Lukáš Šimko: Zemplín Michalovce

 On 8 July 2023, it was announced that Šimko would be leaving Tatran Prešov for first division side MFK Zemplín Michalovce, signing a 2 year contract.
 He made his debut for the club in a 2:0 loss in the league against AS Trenčín, coming on as a substitute in the 86” minute for Daniel Magda.
 In the following game, Šimko played the full 90” minutes in a 3:0 loss against Dukla Banská Bystrica.
 He scored his first goal for Zemplín in a 2:0 win against ViOn Zlaté Moravce on 9 March 2024, ending the clubs 17 games without a win.

 His contract in Michalovce ran until the end of the year 2025, but the club eventually allowed him to look for a new club.

 MFK Skalica

 On 24 June 2025, it was announced that Šimko would be leaving Zemplín for MFK Skalica, signing a 2 year contract.
-He made his debut for Skalica in a 0:0 draw against MŠK Žilina on 27 July 2025, playing the full match.
+He made his debut for Skalica in a 0–0 draw against MŠK Žilina on 27 July 2025, playing the full match.
+His first goal contribution would come in a 2–2 draw against 1.
+FC Tatran Prešov, assisting the second goal for Skalica scored by Marek Fábry.